Turin Castle Ireland Medieval Castle Accommodation

 Turin Castle near Ballinrobe in County Mayo Ireland is a Medieval castle standing sentinel in the picturesque countryside.
-This medieval castle accommodation with modern luxury is the perfect location for intimate weddings and family celebrations and can cater for up to 25 people in the great hall for a meal.
+This medieval castle is the perfect location for intimate weddings and family celebrations and can cater for up to 25 people in the great hall for a meal.
 The castle can sleep a maximum of 12 people.

 The perfect location for your intimate wedding in Ireland